MicrosoftDocs/WSL/WSL/setup/environment.md

 # Best practices for setting up a WSL development environment

-A step-by-step guide to help you set up a WSL development environment using Ubuntu, Visual Studio Code, Git, Windows Credential Manager, and with recommended tutorials for everything you might want.
+A step-by-step guide to help you set up a WSL development environment using Ubuntu, Visual Studio Code or Visual Studio, Git, Windows Credential Manager, and with recommended tutorials for everything you might want.

 ## Install WSL